AndreyAkinshin/aakinshin.net/hugo/content/en/posts/2020/11/lowland-multimodality-detection/index.md

 * **Precision**
   It's typically enough to calculate 101 quantile values (99 percentiles + minimum + maximum) to build the QRDE-HD as a step function.
   However, if you expect an extremely large number of modes
-    (e.g., 200 modes and extremely large data sets that clearly highlights all of these modes), you can increase the number of evaluated quantiles.
+    (e.g., 200 modes and extremely large data sets that clearly highlight all of these modes), you can increase the number of evaluated quantiles.
-  Note that it may significantly reduce the algorithm performance.
+  Note that it may significantly reduce the algorithm's performance.
 * **PDF**
   I suggest using the QRDE-HD to estimate the PDF.
   However, other kinds of estimations may be considered.
   I do not recommend using classic histograms and kernel density estimations because of the smoothness problems.
-  However, it may make sense to experiment with other kinds of the PDF estimators (e.g., QRDE based on other smooth quantile estimators).
+  However, it may make sense to experiment with other kinds of PDF estimators (e.g., QRDE based on other smooth quantile estimators).
   In general, the algorithm supports any kind of density plots or histograms.

 ### Conclusion

-The suggested algorithm allows detecting multimodality phenomena based on the given sample.
+The suggested algorithm allows detection of multimodality phenomena based on the given sample.
 You can try to use it via [perfolizer](https://github.com/AndreyAkinshin/perfolizer) or implement it yourself.
 Here are some of the main advantages of this approach: